 Appreciate the Totality of Your Spouse

 Brendon makes a point to use the example of having a conversation.
-In the conversation our spouse may be telling us what happened in their day.
-We may or may not be interested in it.
-But, if we are to really appreciate the totality of our partner, we need to pay attention to it and appreciate everything.
-After our partner is finished, it’s a good idea, as John Gray of the Mars and Venus book fame suggests, reply back with things like:
+In the conversation your spouse may be telling you what happened in their day.
+You may or may not be interested in it.
+But, if you are to really appreciate the totality of your partner, you need to pay attention to it and appreciate everything.
+After your partner is finished, it’s a good idea, as Dr. John Gray of the Mars and Venus book fame suggests, reply back with things like:

-We need to appreciate everything about our partner.
+You need to appreciate everything about your partner.

 Adore Your Love Interest

-When we do the above 2 tips, the third is easy.
-We must adore our spouse.
-We must hold them with high esteem and show them love, respect, and honor.
+When you do the above 2 tips, the third is easy.
+You must adore your spouse.
+You must hold them with high esteem and show them love, respect, and honor.
 Emerson Eggerichs talks about this in his book series called Love & Respect.
 Both partners need equal amounts of love and respect.
 However, when times are difficult and there is conflict, Dr. Eggerichs points out that the husband needs more respect and the wife needs more love.
 Without it, a couple can enter into the crazy cycle, which when not corrected, can lead to irreparable harm.